pelottavapontso/Optimus-Drive/README.md

 3. Copy my_saab ROS2 package from this GitHub repositorys SRC/ROS2 packages/ to your workspaces src folder
 4. Build workspace

-All following steps are Ubuntu terminal commands:
+All following steps are Ubuntu terminal commands to install micro-ROS-agent:

 5. source /opt/ros/humble/setup.bash
 6. cd <to your workspace>